Moodiesburn

-The village is also located near several important historical and cultural landmarks, including the Antonine Wall, a UNESCO World Heritage site that was built by the Romans in the 2nd century AD.
-The area is popular with hikers and outdoor enthusiasts due to its scenic beauty and proximity to the Scottish countryside.
+The village is also located near several historical and cultural landmarks, including the Antonine Wall, a UNESCO World Heritage Site that was built by the Romans in the 2nd century AD.
+The area is popular with hikers and outdoor enthusiasts due to its scenery and proximity to the Scottish countryside.

 History

 The etymology of the name is probably from the common Scottish surname Moody.
 Several old documents show Moodiesburn with various spellings including maps by Richardson, Forrest, and William Roy.
 Moodiesburn (or Mudiesburn) was formerly part of the parish of Cadder.
 The New Statistical Accounts recorded 30 families and 143 people in 1836.
 In 1846 there were reported to be 35 houses with 220 people living in them.
 Towards the end of the 19th century the population fell to as low as 150.
 The village was developed in the 20th century with employment in coal mining and around psychiatric institution Stoneyetts Hospital.
 In the 1930s, wooden houses were constructed on the estate of Gartferry House.